-Along with the sensual features, we have the smiling face of the girl who "offers herself", just as in the foreground some food delicacies (wine, fruit, etc.) are "offering themselves" in consonance with the landscape: a cove in which two lateen-sail boats are cutting through the water with their corresponding reflections.
-The painting which uses the marine view in for background a pointillist technique often to be found in Dalí's work over the course of 1921 and 1922, was probably conceived as an ironic version of the feminine archetypes of Catalan Noucentisme.
-This we might deduce from the girl's vulgar face, jutting breasts and open legs, features which, rather than constituting a kind of homage, seem more like a sarcastic distortion of Giorgione's idealized figures.
+Along with the sensual features, we have the smiling face of the girl who offers herself, just as in the foreground some food delicacies (tasty food) are offering themselves in consonance with (as well as) the landscape.
+The painting uses for the marine view in the background а pointillist technique that we often find in Dalí's work over the course of 1921 and 1922.
+It was probably conceived (thought) as an ironic version of the feminine archetypes (stereotyped representations) of Catalan Noucentisme.
+This we might deduce from the girl's vulgar face, jutting (prominent) breasts and open legs, features which, rather than constituting a kind of homage, seem more like a sarcastic distortion of Giorgione's idealized figures.